 Pattern of Prayer

-I use this in my prayer time.
-I include myself, my wife, children, grandchildren, extended family, Ministrymaker Ministries and all the pastors and ministries associated with Ministrymaker.
+I often use this in my prayer time.
+I include myself, my wife, children, grandchildren, extended family members, Ministrymaker Ministries and all the pastors and ministries associated with Ministrymaker.
 As I cover each category, I then begin to focus on specifics.
-Using this as a pattern, my prayer time can last anywhere from minutes to an hour or more.
+Using this as a pattern, my prayer time can last anywhere from minutes to hours.

 “Our Father who is in heaven” (Matthew 6:9).
 Our prayer is addressed to our Heavenly Father.
 Jesus said, “In that day you will not question Me about anything.
 Truly, truly, I say to you, if you ask the Father for anything in My name, He will give it to you” (John 16:23).
 We begin praying to the Father in Jesus’ name.